tanghaibao/jcvi/README.rst

 JCVI utility libraries
 ======================
 My own collection of Python libraries to parse files, or perform assembly-related calculations.
-Since I just started working on the projects.
-Documentation will be lagging behind.
+Documentations will be lagging behind.

 ``formats/``
     File parsers for various files used in genome assembly and comparisons.